Ezugworie/hotel-rates-system/README.md

    ## To Setup Project

-   * Chnge the .env file and include your DB credentials
+   * Change the .env file and include your DB credentials
    * run the follwing commands

   ```